redhat-developer/vscode-java/README.md

 * `java.import.gradle.arguments`: Arguments to pass to Gradle.
 * `java.import.gradle.jvmArguments`: JVM arguments to pass to Gradle.
 * `java.import.gradle.home`: setting for GRADLE_HOME.
-* `java.selectionRange.enabled`: Setting for Smart Selection support for Java.
-When it's on, Expand/Shrink Selection works better for Java code.
+* `java.selectionRange.enabled`: Enable/disable Smart Selection support for Java.
+Disabling this option will not affect the VS Code built-in word-based and bracket-based smart selection.

 Troubleshooting
 ===============